codophilic/LearnDocker/Docker.md

 - Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+Docker enables you to separate your applications from your infrastructure, so you can deliver software quickly.
 With Docker, you can manage your infrastructure in the same ways you manage your applications.

 - By taking advantage of Docker’s methodologies for shipping, testing, and deploying code quickly, you can significantly reduce the delay between writing code and running it in production.

 ## Basic concepts of Operating System

+- Every OS consists of two main common components
+   - 1. **OS kernel**
-- Every OS consits of two main common components , an **OS kernel and sets of software components** .
-So e.g for a Linux OS, the OS kernel which interacts with the underlying hardware is common for software components like Ubuntu,CentOS etc. These software components may have different user interfac, file managers etc.
+   - 2. **Sets of software components**

+- So e.g for a Linux OS, the OS kernel which interacts with the underlying hardware is common for software components like Ubuntu,CentOS etc. These software components may have different user interfac, file managers etc.

 - The Docket containers share this underlying OS kernel.